rmkit-dev/rmkit/README.md

 If you are feeling adventurous, you can try out the bootstrap script from linusCDE that installs opkg, toltec and the rmkit packages in one line: `wget -qO- https://rmkit.dev/bs | sh -C harmony minesweeper remux nao`

+#### Kobo

+**NOTE: Only Kobo Clara HD and Libra H2O are supported**

+To install on Kobo devices, download [KoboRoot.tgz](https://build.rmkit.dev/master/latest/kobo/KoboRoot.tgz) and place it in `KOBOReader/.kobo/` after mounting your Kobo reader.
+This will install remux and a few demo applications.
+To disable remux, remove `KOBOReader/.adds/rmkit/enable_remux`

 #### Build Server